 Even if you don’t choose to take a dietary approach, it is recommended during the treatment of SIBO (or suspected SIBO) that you limit starchy foods, fiber, and the use of probiotics that contain prebiotics like fructooligosaccharides (FOS), inulin, and Arabic gum, as well as foods with high amounts of prebiotics (this is similar to the low FODMAPS diet, see below).

-The elemental diet is also considered to be a low-residue diet, which means that it is composed of free amino acids and fat in liquid form.
+The elemental diet is also considered a “low-residue” diet, which means that it is composed of free-form amino acids and fat in liquid form.
 Amino acids, glucose, fat, and vitamin/mineral supplements (in liquid form) are utilized instead of food.
 Because it results in a reduced secretion of pancreatic and gastric juices, this diet gives the stomach and pancreas a rest from digestive activity, and allows for healing and reduction of inflammation to take place.

 A modified homemade elemental diet is also available in the Companion Guide to my book, which you can download at thyroidpharmacist.com/guide.
 As this diet requires the purchase of expensive amino acids, however, it can be quite pricey.

-I do not recommend attempting the elemental diet in a person with compromised adrenal function and other types of infections, such as parasitic infections.
+I do not recommend attempting the elemental diet for those with compromised adrenal function and/or other types of infections, such as parasitic infections.
 Elemental diets should be used under the supervision of a health care professional and in the case of confirmed SIBO.

 Specific Carbohydrate Diet/GAPS Diet

-The Specific Carbohydrate Diet (SCD) and the Gut and Psychology Syndrome (GAPS) Diet is another diet that has been found to be helpful for SIBO.
-It eliminates grains, sugars, and starches — and only allows carbohydrates to be eaten in the form of fruits, honey, and certain kinds of specifically fermented yogurts.
+The Specific Carbohydrate Diet (SCD) and the Gut and Psychology Syndrome (GAPS) Diet are other diets that have been found to be helpful for SIBO.
+(23,24) It eliminates grains, sugars, and starches — and only allows carbohydrates to be eaten in the form of fruits, honey, and certain kinds of specifically fermented yogurts.

 I love the website SCDlifestyle.com if you’re looking for more information on the SCD approach.